Transnistria: Toponymy

+The Supreme Council passed a law on 4 September 2024 which banned the use of the term Transnistria within the region, imposing a fine of 360 rubles or up to 15 days imprisonment for using the name in public.

 History

 Soviet and Romanian administration

-In 1924, the Moldavian ASSR was proclaimed within the Ukrainian SSR; the ASSR included today's Transnistria (4100 km2) and an area (4200 km2) to the northeast around the city of Balta, but nothing from Bessarabia, which at the time formed part of Romania.
+In 1924, the Moldavian ASSR was proclaimed within the Ukrainian SSR.
+The ASSR included today's Transnistria (4100 km2) and an area (4200 km2) to the northeast around the city of Balta, but nothing from Bessarabia, which at the time formed part of the Kingdom of Romania.
 One of the reasons for the creation of the Moldavian ASSR was the desire of the Soviet Union at the time to eventually incorporate Bessarabia.
-On 28 June 1940, the USSR annexed part of Bessarabia from Romania under the terms of the Molotov–Ribbentrop Pact, and on 2 August 1940 the Supreme Soviet of the USSR created the Moldavian SSR by combining the annexed territory with a part of the former Moldavian ASSR roughly equivalent to present-day Transnistria.
+On 28 June 1940, the USSR annexed Bessarabia and Northern Bukovina from Romania under the terms of the Molotov–Ribbentrop Pact, and on 2 August 1940 the Supreme Soviet of the USSR created the Moldavian SSR by combining part of the annexed territory with part of the former Moldavian ASSR roughly equivalent to present-day Transnistria.

-In 1941, after Axis forces invaded the Soviet Union during the Second World War, they defeated the Soviet troops in the region and occupied it.
-Romania controlled the entire region between Dniester and Southern Bug rivers, including the city of Odessa as local capital.
+In 1941, after Axis forces invaded the Soviet Union in the Second World War, they defeated the Soviet troops in the region and occupied it.
+Romania controlled the entire region between Dniester and Southern Bug rivers, including the city of Odesa as local capital.
 The Romanian-administered territory, known as the Transnistria Governorate, with an area of 39733 km2 and a population of 2.3 million inhabitants, was divided into 13 counties: Ananiev, Balta, Berzovca, Dubasari, Golta, Jugastru, Movilau, Oceacov, Odessa, Ovidiopol, Rîbnița, Tiraspol, and Tulcin.
-This enlarged Transnistria was home to nearly 200,000 Romanian-speaking residents.
-The Romanian administration of Transnistria attempted to stabilise the situation in the area under Romanian control, implementing a process of Romanianization.
-During the Romanian occupation of 1941–44, between 150,000 and 250,000 Ukrainian and Romanian Jews were deported to Transnistria; the majority were executed or died from other causes in ghettos and concentration camps of the Governorate.
+This expanded Transnistria was home to nearly 200,000 Romanian-speaking residents.
+The Romanian administration of Transnistria attempted to stabilise the situation in the area under Romanian control, implementing a process of Romanianisation.
+During the Romanian occupation of 1941–44, between 150,000 and 250,000 Ukrainian and Romanian Jews were deported to Transnistria; the majority were murdered or died from other causes in the ghettos and concentration camps of the Governorate.

-After the Red Army advanced into the area in 1944, Soviet authorities executed, exiled or imprisoned hundreds of inhabitants of the Moldavian SSR in the following months on charges of collaboration with the Romanian occupiers.
-A later campaign was directed against the rich peasant families, who were deported to Kazakhstan and Siberia.
+After the Red Army advanced into the area in 1944, Soviet authorities executed, exiled, or imprisoned hundreds of inhabitants of the Moldavian SSR in the following months on charges of collaboration with the Romanian occupiers.
+A later campaign directed against rich peasant families deported them to the Kazakh SSR and Siberia.
 Over the course of two days, 6–7 July 1949, a plan named "Operation South" saw the deportation of over 11,342 families by order of the Moldavian Minister of State Security, Iosif Mordovets.